Tornion Panimo continues the story of Lappish beer

 Mr. Tero Vauraste, CEO of the icebreaker operator Arctia Group, serves also as vice chairman of the Arctic Economic Council and as a “Lapland Ambassador”.
-At his floating company headquarters, we chat about the strengths of Arctic knowhow, sustainable solutions to operating in Lapland and what it has to offer investors.
+At his floating company headquarters, we chat about the strengths of Arctic knowhow, sustainable solutions to operating in Lapland and what it has to offer investors as well as how to invest in the Arctic.

 Boosting economic activity in the Arctic area boils down to marketing connections and free trade.
 There are several economic areas at play in the Arctic.
 There is NAFTA or the USA and Canada, the European Union and Greenland as well as Russia.